Medicare is health insurance for individuals who are:

 - Under age 65 with certain disabilities; and

 - People of any age with end-stage renal disease.

 Medicare Part A and B is your primary medical insurance coverage once you retire from Columbia on or after age 65; Columbia University's Retiree Medical Plan will be your secondary coverage.

 - In most cases, Part A is free, as you paid for it through your FICA taxes while employed.

 - Part A helps cover inpatient care in hospitals, skilled nursing facilities, hospice and home healthcare.

-- At least three months prior to your 65th birthday or your retirement date from Columbia University, if after age 65, you and your spouse/same-sex domestic partner should contact the Social Security Administration to enroll in Part A.
+- At least three months prior to your 65th birthday or your retirement date from Columbia University, if after age 65, you and your spouse should contact the Social Security Administration to enroll in Part A.

 - Part B helps cover doctors and other healthcare providers, outpatient care, durable medical equipment and home healthcare.